metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1alpha4_manifest.md

 Optional:

-- `control_plane` (Attributes) ControlPlane is a reference to a local struct that holds the detailsfor provisioning the Control Plane for the Cluster. (see [below for nested schema](#nestedatt--spec--control_plane))
+- `control_plane` (Attributes) ControlPlane is a reference to a local struct that holds the details for provisioning the Control Plane for the Cluster. (see [below for nested schema](#nestedatt--spec--control_plane))
-- `infrastructure` (Attributes) Infrastructure is a reference to a provider-specific template that holdsthe details for provisioning infrastructure specific clusterfor the underlying provider.The underlying provider is responsible for the implementationof the template to an infrastructure cluster. (see [below for nested schema](#nestedatt--spec--infrastructure))
+- `infrastructure` (Attributes) Infrastructure is a reference to a provider-specific template that holds the details for provisioning infrastructure specific cluster for the underlying provider.
+The underlying provider is responsible for the implementation of the template to an infrastructure cluster. (see [below for nested schema](#nestedatt--spec--infrastructure))
-- `workers` (Attributes) Workers describes the worker nodes for the cluster.It is a collection of node types which can be used to createthe worker nodes of the cluster. (see [below for nested schema](#nestedatt--spec--workers))
+- `workers` (Attributes) Workers describes the worker nodes for the cluster.
+It is a collection of node types which can be used to create the worker nodes of the cluster. (see [below for nested schema](#nestedatt--spec--workers))

 <a id="nestedatt--spec--control_plane"></a>
 ### Nested Schema for `spec.control_plane`

 Required:

-- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--control_plane--ref))
+- `ref` (Attributes) Ref is a required reference to a custom resource offered by a provider. (see [below for nested schema](#nestedatt--spec--control_plane--ref))

 Optional:

-- `machine_infrastructure` (Attributes) MachineTemplate defines the metadata and infrastructure informationfor control plane machines.This field is supported if and only if the control plane provider templatereferenced above is Machine based and supports setting replicas. (see [below for nested schema](#nestedatt--spec--control_plane--machine_infrastructure))
+- `machine_infrastructure` (Attributes) MachineTemplate defines the metadata and infrastructure information for control plane machines.
+This field is supported if and only if the control plane provider template referenced above is Machine based and supports setting replicas. (see [below for nested schema](#nestedatt--spec--control_plane--machine_infrastructure))
-- `metadata` (Attributes) Metadata is the metadata applied to the machines of the ControlPlane.At runtime this metadata is merged with the corresponding metadata from the topology.This field is supported if and only if the control plane provider templatereferenced is Machine based. (see [below for nested schema](#nestedatt--spec--control_plane--metadata))
+- `metadata` (Attributes) Metadata is the metadata applied to the machines of the ControlPlane.
+At runtime this metadata is merged with the corresponding metadata from the topology.
+This field is supported if and only if the control plane provider template referenced is Machine based. (see [below for nested schema](#nestedatt--spec--control_plane--metadata))

 <a id="nestedatt--spec--control_plane--ref"></a>
 ### Nested Schema for `spec.control_plane.ref`